Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 Recommended Reading

-For a more extensive list of my favorite vintage shops from Vermont to Maine explore this Best Vintage and Thrift Shops in Vermont and Maine post.
+For a more extensive list of my favorite antique stores and vintage markets from Vermont to Maine explore this Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine post.

 P.S.
-I update this post regularly as I visit new shops or discover hidden gems along the way.
+I update this post regularly as I visit new antique stores and vintage markets or discover hidden gems along the way.
 Do you have a favorite vintage stop in southern Maine that I should check out?
-Leave a comment below or message me on Instagram—I’d love to hear from you.
+Leave a comment below or message me on Instagram, I’d love to hear from you.

 Similar Posts